 \subsection{Convex and Proximal Subgradients and Supgradients}

 To understand the convex and proximal subdifferentials under radial function transformations, we leverage Propositions~\ref{prop:convex-normals} and~\ref{prop:proximal-normals} which described normal vectors under the radial set transformation.
-The following lemma relates the epigraph and hypograph of radially transformed functions to those of the original function. \begin{lemma} For any upper radial $f$, $ \epi\radTransSup{f} \subseteq \Gamma(\hypo f)$.\\ Likewise, for any lower radial $f$, $\hypo\radTransInf{f} \subseteq \Gamma(\epi f)$.\\ If $f^p(y,\cdot)$ is strictly increasing on its domain, equality holds in both cases. \end{lemma} \begin{proof} Noting that $\radTransSup{f}(y)\leq v \implies v\cdot f(y/v)\geq 1$ for upper radial $f$, this follows directly as
+The following lemma relates the epigraph and hypograph of a radially transformed function to those of $f$. \begin{lemma} For any upper radial $f$, $ \epi\radTransSup{f} \subseteq \Gamma(\hypo f)$.\\ Likewise, for any lower radial $f$, $\hypo\radTransInf{f} \subseteq \Gamma(\epi f)$.\\ If $f^p(y,\cdot)$ is strictly increasing on its domain, equality holds in both cases. \end{lemma} \begin{proof} Noting that $\radTransSup{f}(y)\leq v \implies v\cdot f(y/v)\geq 1$ for upper radial $f$,